Lebanon:Operations of the Islamic Resistance on Thursday, De...

 In support of our defiant Palestinian people in the Gaza Strip, and as part of backing its daring and honorable resistance:

-- The Islamic Resistance fighters targeted at 15:05 the “Bayyad Blida” Site with the appropriate weapons, scoring direct hits.

-- The Islamic Resistance fighters targeted at 15:30 a gathering of ‘Israeli’ occupation soldiers in the vicinity of “Jal Al-Allam” Site with the appropriate weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted at 14:20 the “Yiftah Barracks” [the occupied Lebanese Al-Qadas village] as well as a gathering of “Israeli” enemy soldiers and vehicles in its vicinity with appropriate weapons, causing confirmed casualties.

-- The Islamic Resistance fighters targeted at 15:40 a gathering of ‘Israeli’ occupation soldiers in “Khallet Wardeh” with the appropriate weapons, scoring direct hits.

-- The Islamic Resistance fighters targeted at 15:45 a gathering of ‘Israeli’ occupation soldiers in the “Shtula” Forest [the occupied Lebanese Tarbikha village] with the appropriate weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted at 14:30 a gathering of “Israeli” enemy soldiers in Honin Barracks [the occupied Lebanese village of Honin) with appropriate weapons.

-- The Islamic Resistance fighters targeted at 15:45 the “Al-Jardah” Site with the appropriate weapons, scoring direct hits.

-- The Islamic Resistance fighters targeted at 15:50 the “Zari’t” Barracks [the occupied Lebanese Tarbikha village] with the appropriate weapons, striking it directly.

 Comments